Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can an employer performing a credit check hurt my credit?

-When a potential employer checks your credit it is a soft credit check.
-This means that it will have no affect on your credit score.
+When a potential employer checks your credit, it’s considered a soft credit check.
+This means that it will have no effect on your credit score.

 Why should I check my credit before my employer does a credit check?

 If a job you’re applying for requires a credit check, it’s a good idea to check your own credit first.
-This way you’ll know what the potential employer is seeing and be able to explain any red flags or negative information.
+This way, you’ll know what the potential employer is seeing and be able to explain any red flags or negative information.
+You can check your credit score for free online by using CompareHub.

 Can I refuse a credit check by my potential employer?